sspiff/webpack-template-loader/README.md

 # webpack template-loader
-webpack loader that renders output using lodash.template.
+webpack loader that renders output using handlebars.

 ## Installation